ericmerrill/Banner-Luminis-Message-Broker-for-Moodle/README.txt

 --------------
 View full change log at https://github.com/merrill-oakland/Banner-Luminis-Message-Broker-for-Moodle/wiki/Change-Log

+Release 2.5.3
+Fix problem where categories were always created hidden with some settings.
+CONTRIB-4728.

 Release 2.5.2
 Fixing problem where clean install couldn't be done in Moodle version before 2.5 - Thanks to MDL-37726.
 Actually make the list of terms to sort by id number - was supposed to happen in 2.5.1.

 Release 2.5.1
 Option to obey enrolment restriction dates.